railslove/rack-tracker/README.md

 Checkout the existing handlers in `lib/rack/tracker` for some inspiration. :)

+## Please note

+Most tracking is done using some kind of Javascript and any tracking data is simply passed on.
+Using unvalidated user input in the tracking might result in [XSS issues](https://en.wikipedia.org/wiki/Cross-site_scripting).
+Do only use secure data.

 ## Contributing

 First of all, **thank** you for your help! :green_heart: